 Power BI and Excel are longtime friends of each other, not only because Power BI components come from add-ins introduced in Excel but also because of how these two tools interact with each other from the Power BI Service.
 This post is not about using Power Query or Power Pivot components in Excel.
 This article and video discuss the interaction between Excel and Power BI through the service.

-Power BI and Excel integration through the service gives the user the ability to use Excel as their slicing and dicing tool while connected to a live Power BI dataset.
-On the other hand, you can pin a range of cells from an Excel document into Power BI dashboard.
+Power BI and Excel integration through the service allows the user to use Excel as their slicing and dicing tool while connected to a live Power BI dataset.
+On the other hand, you can pin a range of cells from an Excel document into the Power BI dashboard.
 Excel files also can be uploaded to the Workbook tab of the Power BI service.
 In this post, you will learn the below ways that Excel and Power BI interact with each other through Power BI Service;

 - Analyze in Excel

-- Power BI Publisher for Excel
+- Publish to Power BI from Excel

 - Import Excel into Power BI Desktop